milkyway-labs/milkyway/x/restaking/README.md

 This message is expected to fail if:

-* no `Service` with the given id exists
+* don't exist a `Service` with the given id
-* the user wants to undelegate an amount greater than the delegated amount
+* the user wants to undelegates an amount greater than the amount delegated toward that operator

 ### MsgSetUserPreferences